JetBrains/projector-docker/README.md

 you select `tar.gz` **with JBR**, not without.

 ## FAQ

+**Q**: The set of available packages in the container doesn't suit me, what to do?
+**A**: You can add the required packages to the [Dockerfile](Dockerfile) (for example, where `packages for user convenience` are installed) and build your own image.
+If you believe the packages are handy for most users and don't take much space, feel free to create a PR to this repo adding a package.
+Please note that we consider these buildscripts as samples, there is no goal to cover all the possible needs in them, but there is a goal to show how to create an image with Projector inside.

 **Q**: Can I somehow **secure** my **connection**?
 **A**: You can enable SSL for connection.
 First of all, provide the `ORG_JETBRAINS_PROJECTOR_SERVER_SSL_PROPERTIES_PATH` environment variable on the server-side using the `-e` parameter of `docker run`.
 It should contain a path to a file with properties: you can place the file to a mounted dir.
 Example of such a file: